jjapachehe/jjapachehe/README.md

 ### Hi there 👋, my name is Jhon Apache
 I am a developer and sysadmin, Proven ability to create and deliver solutions tied to business growth, organizational development and systems optimization.

-Skills: Java /  Perl / Shell Script / Python / Linux
+Skills: Java / Shell Script / Python / Linux

 - 🔭 I’m currently working on Ericsson
 - 🌱 I’m currently learning about: Linux, Java, Spring framework, Perl and python